-My heart goes out to the families and nations that have lost loved ones by these deadly diseases.
-Without any doubt, we are living in peculiar times.
-Consequently, it requires unprecedented action.
+My heart goes out to the families and nations that have lost loved ones by deadly diseases and are suffering due to sickness.
+Without a doubt, we are living in peculiar times – and it’s not just the Coronavirus that is wrecking havoc.
 We all know of the Ebola outbreak that killed many people in Sierra Leone and other parts of Africa.
 In 2018 Zimbabwe was also devastated by two diseases: Cholera and Typhoid, which were coupled with cyclone Idai disaster.

 The best place to start when we look at these kinds of adversity is Genesis 1 and 2.
-For there we get the beautiful picture of what God intended our world to be.
-It is a glorious picture, where life was characterised by blessings and everything was working according to God’s plan.
-Just as Graeme Goldsworthy named his book: According to Plan.
-Everything was working according how God intended it to be.
+There we get the beautiful picture of what God intended our world to be.
+It is a glorious picture: life was characterised by blessings and everything was working according to God’s plan.
+Just as Graeme Goldsworthy named his book: According to Plan, everything was working according how God intended it to be.
 Thus “God saw all that he had made and it was very good” (Genesis 1:31).

-Where do Sickness and Death Come From?
+Where Do Sickness & Death Come From?

 Sin resulted in two things: death and God’s just judgment of it.
 That’s the message of Genesis 3 confirmed by Paul in Romans 5:12.
-However, I am not saying that if a particular person gets infected by COVID-19 or dies as a result of it that is because they have done a particular thing wrong.
-But, rather, humanity as a whole has rejected God and so sickness and death spread to the whole world.
+However, I am not saying that if a particular person gets infected by COVID-19 or dies as a result of it that it’s because they have done a particular thing wrong.
+But rather, humanity as a whole has rejected God and so sickness and death spread to the whole world.
 This is not a personal thing (Romans 5:12).

 Importantly, on the other side, this also does not mean Christians will not experience or suffer from the Coronavirus themselves.
 It is possible for somebody who is faithful to get COVID-19 and die.
 To put it in another way: individual suffering is not always a direct result of personal sin.
 In John 9 Jesus condemns this logic.

-Individual suffering is not always a direct result of personal sin.
-In John 9 Jesus condemns this logic
+Individual suffering is not always a direct result of personal sin: Jesus condemns this logic.

-Is God Still in Control?
+Is God Still In Control?